-Seamless integrations with smart office technology - Modern cloud-based access control systems are designed to work with the latest technologies – make the most of your access control by integrating with HVAC, lighting, alarm systems, as well as directory services (like Azure Active Directory, Office 365, G Suite, and Okta) and messaging platforms like Slack.
+Seamless integrations with smart office technology - Modern cloud-based access control systems are designed to work with the latest technologies.
+Make the most of your access control by integrating with HVAC, lighting, alarm systems, as well as directory services (like Azure Active Directory, Office 365, G Suite, and Okta) and messaging platforms like Slack.
 It can even integrate with visitor management systems like Envoy to provide a complete end-to-end guest experience.
-Compare this to traditional access control systems which are often proprietary and only offer a few select native integrations.
+Compare this to more traditional electronic access control systems, which are often proprietary and only offer a few select native integrations.

-Future-proofed - Cloud-based systems provide the greatest combination of security, flexibility, speed and reliability, and new enhancements delivered in real-time so your system is always running on the most secure platform.
+Future-proofed - Cloud-based systems provide the greatest combination of security, flexibility, speed and reliability, with new enhancements and updates delivered in real-time so your system is always running on the most secure platform.

-Access control systems have long been treated like commodities —for good reason.
-They are the front line in securing any business's door or entrance.
+Access control systems have long been treated like essential commodities—and for good reason.
+Door access control systems are the front line in securing any business's door or entrance.
 As a result, there are several industries that can benefit from a secure access control solution.

 Here are some of the most common applications for access control across industries:

 Commercial real estate - As offices evolve to accommodate more flexible working conditions, businesses need to provide next-generation commercial building security systems with fast and reliable access control.
-In addition, it needs to have an open API that can connect to modern apps such as Slack and other office support systems, such as guest management, and video, to provide a truly user-friendly interface.
+In addition, commercial access control needs to have an open API that can connect to modern apps such as Slack and other office support systems, such as guest management, and video surveillance systems, to provide a truly user-friendly interface.
 The right commercial access control solutions can increase worker satisfaction, reliably keep employees safe and effectively manage various risks.